meltano/meltano/docs/src/docs/getting-started.md

+---
+metaTitle: Getting Started With Data Analysis
+description: Create your first data analysis project, build a pipeline, and analyze your data after installing Meltano.
+---

 # Getting Started

 Now that you have successfully installed Meltano [locally](/docs/installation.html) or [in the cloud](/docs/deployment.html), you're ready to start create your first project, connect data sources, build pipelines, perform analysis and create dashboards.